High Court Terms of Business

-8. By instructing the Company, the Client agrees to abide by and pay the regulatory charges as directed by current governing legislation, the Ministry of Justice and the High court Enforcement Officers Association in relation to abortive fees for address visited if enforcement is unsuccessful.
-This charge is set as a minimum of £75.00 plus VAT for each address visited.
-(The Company will always charge the £75 minimum, unless exceptional circumstances or additional disbursements, such as for locksmiths and removal vehicles, have been authorised by the Client.)
+8. By instructing the Company, the Client agrees to abide by and pay the regulatory charges as directed by current governing legislation, the Ministry of Justice and the High court Enforcement Officers Association.
+(The Company will always charge the £75 plus VAT minimum, unless exceptional circumstances or additional disbursements, such as for locksmiths and removal vehicles, have been authorised by the Client).

-9. If a Client has direct contact with the judgment debtor or the debtor’s representative (for example, a debt adviser), the Client must re-direct the person to the Company and notify Direct Collection Bailiffs Limited, Direct House, Winnington Avenue, Winnington, Northwich, CW8 4EE of this immediately.
+9. If a Client has direct contact with the judgment debtor or the debtor’s representative (for example, a debt adviser), the Client must redirect the person to the Company and notify Direct Collection Bailiffs Limited, Direct House, Greenwood Drive, Manor Park, Runcorn, Cheshire, WA7 1UG of this immediately.
 This is necessary to maintain clear lines of communication, avoid confusion and ensure action is carried out correctly and appropriately.
 Furthermore, if a Client receives payment or part-payment direct from or on behalf of the debtor, the Client should notify the Company immediately and forward the payment within 24 hours.
 This is also to maintain clear lines of communication and to avoid the mutual embarrassment caused by enforcement action on a debt already paid.
 Failure to comply with this condition may render the Client liable for the Company’s full fees, costs and charges incurred by unnecessary or abortive enforcement action taken in good faith.

 10. When a Client instructs the Company to remove goods and a locksmith, tow truck, removal lorry or any specialist equipment or service is required by the Company for the removal of goods, the Company will require a signed indemnity from the Client before the removal can be scheduled.
 The Client will be liable for the costs and charges of these if the sale of the seized goods and/or payment by the defendant does not fully cover them; the Client will have to pay them within 30 days of receiving the Company’s invoice.